 Students are required to apply to APA-accredited internship sites through the Association of Psychology Postdoctoral and Internship Centers (APPIC) internship match process.
 Students are required to receive written approval from the Program to apply to non-APA and/or non-APPIC internship sites.
 The University reserves the right to deny credit for any internship which was entered into without prior approval from the Director of Clinical Training.
 The internship must be completed on a full-time basis (40 hours/week) over one calendar year or on a part-time basis (20 hours/week) over a two-year period.
-The student must be enrolled in PSYD890 - Internship every academic session until completion of this training requirement but will be charged for three (3) sessions of Internship is due to having been dismissed or withdrawn from a previous internship and the student must repeat internship.
+The student must be enrolled in PSYD890 - Internship every academic session until completion of this training requirement but will be charged for three (3) sessions of Internship (PSYD890) total, unless the student's enrollment in additional sessions of Internship is due to having been dismissed or withdrawn from a previous internship and the student must repeat internship.